About Eco Nuts

 About the Founders

 Mona is a scientist, actress, model, comedian and an authority on all things truly eco.
 A graduate of Hampshire College, she has done wildlife rehabilitation, studied salamanders in western Massachusetts, discovered new species of micro spiders in the Costa Rican rainforest, and worked with leopards, lions, tigers and bears.
 She has been in movies and on TV since her debut on Sesame Street at age 5.
 A former animation artist, she has done much of the graphic arts for the company.
 Having suffered from a “normal detergent” allergy all her life as well as a sensitivity to dyes and fragrances, Mona is extremely discerning when it comes to products that touch her skin and has been very active in raising environmental awareness.
-Mona often speaks at industry events and is the one who usually writes the Eco Nuts blog posts as well as those for Facebook, Twitter and other forms of social media.
+Mona often speaks at industry events and is the one who usually writes the Eco Nuts blog posts.

 A serial entrepreneur, Scott started his first successful business at age 16.
 A former Pirates of the Caribbean Actor, Scott played Duncan in the first two movies before hanging up his pirate hat to pursue a more fulfilling role as president of Eco Nuts.
 He is an ecological enthusiast with a love for nature, animals and a pristine environment.
 Scott loves the water, snorkeling, paddle boarding, surfing and boogie boarding.
 His love for the ocean inspired him to make plastic-free products, and Eco Nuts as close to a plastic-free company as possible.